mhantkshir/Linear-Regression_Mobile-Price-Prediction/README.md

 - Renowned mobile company facing huge competion in the exisiting mobile product categories
 - They wanted to conquer the competiton by re catrgorization of the some of the products.
-- As a data scientist we have to analyze Mobile Price basis the Mobile Features so that competitive prodcut can be launched with the Best Price
+- As a data scientist I have to analyze Mobile Price basis the Mobile Features so that competitive prodcut can be launched with the Best Price
 - Objective is to find which features have more impact on mobile price and provide information on it.

 >Distribution of the target feature